-- look after the more than 35 square kilometres of Town Belt, Outer Green Belt and other reserve land in the city, not only for the benefit of current city residents, but also the generations to come.
-To secure this benefit, we will plan for how we can best maintain the integrity of the resource (including removing unsafe or at risk trees, replacing exotic with indigenous species and encouraging regeneration of existing native bush) - maintain the city's 365km of walkways and tracks to provide safe public access to the city's natural environment for outdoor recreation and leisure opportunities - carry out stream and riparian strip protection works, and protect native ecosystems by controlling weeds at 26 priority sites (total of 26 for 2009/10 and increasing to 35 over the ten year period) and eradicating pest animals such as possums and goats on open space and reserve land - manage roadside vegetation to ensure it is not creating a hazard (for example, impairing motorists' line of sight, contributing to bank erosion or blocking natural run-off channels), mow roadside berms and provide assistance to volunteer groups and individuals wishing to beautify their local road reserves by providing free plants and advice on how to best plant them - provide grants to community groups and trusts (for projects such as the Enviroschools programme) that benefit the city's environment, promote sustainability, raise awareness of environmental issues, promote community involvement and volunteerism or otherwise contribute to our environmental objectives
+look after the more than 35 square kilometres of Town Belt, Outer Green Belt and other reserve land in the city, not only for the benefit of current city residents, but also the generations to come.
+To secure this benefit, we will plan for how we can best maintain the integrity of the resource (including removing unsafe or at risk trees, replacing exotic

+- with indigenous species and encouraging regeneration of existing native bush) - maintain the city's 365km of walkways and tracks to provide safe public access to the city's natural environment for outdoor recreation and leisure opportunities - carry out stream and riparian strip protection works, and protect native ecosystems by controlling weeds at 26 priority sites (total of 26 for 2009/10 and increasing to 35 over the ten year period) and eradicating pest animals such as possums and goats on open space and reserve land - manage roadside vegetation to ensure it is not creating a hazard (for example, impairing motorists' line of sight, contributing to bank erosion or blocking natural run-off channels), mow roadside berms and provide assistance to volunteer groups and individuals wishing to beautify their local road reserves by providing free plants and advice on how to best plant them provide grants for projects that benefit the city's environment, promote sustainability, raise awareness of environmental issues, promote community involvement and volunteerism or otherwise contribute to our environmental objectives.

 - implementing the Tinakori Hill landscape development plan.
 The plan focuses on managing the needs of competing users, improving access points, rationalising the track network, and improving connections with other walking routes.
-Key viewing spots with information panels will also be created to assist in telling the story of the geology, ecology, and Maori and European history of Tinakori Hill - implementing the Northern Reserves Management Plan, key elements which include: continuing to establish the Harbour escarpment walkway from Waihinahina Park to Ngauranga, facilitating the establishment of the Porirua Stream walkway and cycleway in Tawa, and completing a review of reserve land requirements in light of planned further development in the northern suburbs around Grenada North, Lincolnshire Farm and Stebbings Valley - implementing the Biodiversity Action and Pest Management Plans.
-The focus over the next three years will be to
+Key viewing spots with information panels will also be created to assist in telling the story of the geology, ecology, and Maori and European history of Tinakori Hill - implementing the Northern Reserves Management Plan, key elements which include: continuing to establish the Harbour escarpment walkway from Waihinahina Park to Ngauranga, facilitating the establishment of the Porirua Stream walkway and cycleway in Tawa, and completing a review of reserve land requirements in light of planned further development in the northern suburbs around Grenada North, Lincolnshire Farm and Stebbings Valley.

-- establish weed control programmes at three new sites (total of 26 for 2009/10 and growing to 35 over ten years) and targeting specific threats such as Darwin's Barberry, Old Man's Beard, Climbing Asparagus, and other weeds - undertaking renewal work on the following walking tracks: Te Kopahau, Berhampore golf course to Quebec Street, and the Northern Ridgeline track above Khandallah Park. - working with the Greater Wellington Regional Council on the Regional Open Spaces Strategy.
+- implementing the Biodiversity Action and Pest Management Plans.
+The focus over the next three years will be to establish weed control programmes at three new sites (total of 26 for 2009/10 and growing to 35 over ten years) and targeting specific threats such as Darwin's Barberry, Old Man's Beard, Climbing Asparagus, and other weeds - undertaking renewal work on the following walking tracks: Te Kopahau, Berhampore golf course to Quebec Street, and the Northern Ridgeline track above Khandallah Park.